The Great Escape 2012 in Brighton | Festival review

 Much worse could be said about Red Ink, as after one song I found myself running for the beach.
 Why are people still interested in this over-blown and self-important Indie Rock nonsense?

 All weekend I had heard people talking about Chet Faker so I was keen to see what he was all about.
 The softly spoken Faker ambled slowly onstage and crooned his way through a short set that showed promise but never really got to the highs the crowd was expecting.
 He has a great sound; his unique understated voice sits perfectly over minimalist synths.
 However, the whole set felt like it was missing something, without his usual full band Faker just didn’t quite do his music justice.

 I was hoping to catch the Alabama Shakes but two hours before their set, the queue had reached epic lengths so we headed down to the pier to catch DZ Deathrays.
 We got there early enough to watch Milk Music, who then proceeded to put the audience into some kind of melodic grunge trance for 20 minutes.
 Their set was amazing, and judging by the audience’s feedback, it would seem this is the Rock band the music world needs.

 It’s hard to believe that Madeon, self-described “electro-pop-house-whatever” producer from France, is only 18.
 Back at the Corn Exchange, he had the huge crowd dancing to his every whim for an hour of House madness to match any DJ twice his age!

 Rounding off with Madeon’s set, the exhaustion from the three days of gigs finally set in, and with that, I made my way home.

-For more info visit the Great Escape Website.
+For further information visit the Great Escape website.